Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Background

-The reasoning for these rules involves verifying post-conditions for assignments, sequencing statements, and evaluating both branches in conditionals.
-For loops, correctness requires invariants that act as both pre-conditions and post-conditions, where three assertions must be true: initialization ($P \rightarrow I$), maintenance ($\{I \land B\}\,S\,\{I\}$), and termination ($\{I \land \neg B\} \rightarrow \{Q\}$).
+The reasoning for Hoare logic rules involves verifying post-conditions for assignments, sequencing statements, and evaluating both branches in conditionals.
+For reasoning about loops (\texttt{while} $B$ \texttt{do} $S$), correctness requires invariants, $I$, that act as both pre-conditions and post-conditions, where three assertions must be true: \emph{initialization}\,---\,the invariant must hold before the first iteration ($P \rightarrow I$); \emph{maintenance}\,---\,if the invariant holds and the loop condition is true, executing the loop body must preserve the invariant ($\{I \land B\}\,S\,\{I\}$); and \emph{termination}\,---\,when the loop exits ($B$ is false), the post-condition $R$ must hold ($(I \land \neg B) \rightarrow R$).

-\paragraph{\bf LLMs for Code Synthesis.} LLMs use deep learning algorithms to perform various natural language processing tasks, such as text recognition, translation, and content generation, based on a transformer architecture with an encoder and decoder stack.
+\paragraph{\bf LLMs for Code Synthesis.} LLMs are based on transformer architectures and use deep learning to perform a range of natural language processing tasks, such as text understanding, translation, and content generation.
 LLMs generate outputs by analyzing extensive text data through an attention mechanism emphasizing relevant input features.

 Working with LLMs primarily involves two main approaches: fine-tuning and prompting~\cite{zhao_explainability_2024}.
 Fine-tuning involves initial pre-training on unlabeled data followed by their adaptation to specific labelled data to improve performance in particular domains.
-In the prompting approach , models use examples and task descriptions to enhance accuracy, leveraging techniques like zero-shot or few-shot learning.
+In the prompting approach, models use examples and task descriptions to enhance accuracy, using techniques like zero-shot prompting, where no examples are provided, or few-shot prompting, where a small number of examples are given.
 In this paper, we only use prompting.